-The Audit Report for the Inquiry Brief includes seven major sections:
+The Audit Report includes seven major sections:

 Section I: Introduction.
 The first part of this section contains the final and agreed upon version of the summary of the case.
-The second part gives the auditors' overall opinion about the trustworthiness of the
+The second part gives the auditors' overall opinion about the trustworthiness of the Brief and its parts devoted to the quality principles.

-Brief and its parts devoted to the quality principles.
 The auditors' judgment about the level of institutional commitment to the program and logistics of the audit are also included in the introduction.